Zheng Bao Yu: Powers and abilities

 Zheng Bao Yu possesses superhuman longevity, due to her consumption of the Elixir Vitae.
 Much like her father, she is a devious and cunning criminal mastermind and is a genius in most fields of knowledge, including alchemy and sorcery.
 As with her half-brother and father, she is also an expert hand-to-hand combatant.
 Bao Yu is also hypnotically seductive: her voice and movements command attention, and her eyes can entrance a man in moments.
 She has easily manipulated a variety of men into falling in love with her, devoted to serving her wishes.
 She occasionally uses scented vapors or hypnotic rubies to further enhance her skills.

 In other media

 Role-playing games

 Fah Lo Suee appears in the adventure Night Moves for the role-playing game Marvel Super Heroes.

-Films
+Marvel CInematic Universe

+The Marvel Cinematic Universe features Xu Xialing (portrayed by Meng'er Zhang), a character based on Zheng Bao Yu, Sister Dagger, and Sasha Hammer.